 The Committee will evaluate the written research proposal on the criteria shown below using a rating scale of Excellent = 5 points, Very Good = 4 points, Good = 3 points, Fair = 2 points, Poor = 1 point for each item.
-The committee member will also provide an overall rating score for the entire proposal.
-The student must receive an overall rating score of 3.0 in order for the written proposal to be found Acceptable.
+The committee member will also provide an overall score for the entire proposal.
+The overall score is not necessarily an average of the rating scores, and it should roughly reflect the rating scores.
+The student must receive an Overall Score of 3.0 in order for the written proposal to be found Acceptable.

-Back Background and Significance 1 The student displays an adequate knowledge of the history of the research field, including knowledge that goes beyond their specific research question, discipline, and laboratory group.
+Background and Significance 1 The student displays an adequate knowledge of the history of the research field, including knowledge that goes beyond their specific research question, discipline, and laboratory group.
 2 The student identifies gaps in current knowledge that the proposal is designed to address.
 3 The student displays an adequate and critical knowledge of the techniques to be deployed and their history.
 4 The project addresses an important problem or a critical barrier to progress in the research field.
 5 The project has impact beyond its research field.

-Specific Aims, Future Goal, and Research Design and Methods 6 The strategy, methodology, and analyses are well-reasoned and appropriate to accomplish the specific aims of the project.
+Speci Specific Aims, Future Goal, and Research Design and Methods 6 The strategy, methodology, and analyses are well-reasoned and appropriate to accomplish the specific aims of the project.
 7 The anticipated results of the project sufficiently fulfill the aims.
 8 The research proposal successfully integrates interdisciplinary concepts or technologies.
 9 Potential problems, alternative strategies, and benchmarks for success are presented.
 10 Risky aspects are managed well.
-11 The future goal includes broad concepts and technologies outside the student's own field.

-Writing 12 The writing is clear.
+11 Writi The future goal includes broad concepts and technologies outside the student's own field.
+12 The writing is clear.
 13 The writing is free from grammatical errors.
 14 The writing appropriately uses terminology.